wjones127/Math442-HW2/README.md

 # Math 442 HW2: Benchmarking the Memory Hierarchy

+This is a collaboration between Will Jones (wjones127) and Isabella Jorissen (ifjorissen).

 From the assignment:

 > The main goal of this exercise is to empirically determine the sizes of the